 HEV Evaluation in Simulation Phase Based on Predicted Sound Behavior 2020-01-1511

 This method delivers a very reliable and accurate estimation of the resulting sound quality.
-It can be used to produce a complete WLTP cycle that can be subjectively evaluated, judging optimal and critical sound behaviors that can be compared against other transmission concepts or other measurements.
+It can be used to produce a complete WLTP cycle that can be subjectively evaluated, judging optimal and critical sound behaviors that can be compared against other hybrid concepts.

-By implementing the process and software here presented, OEMs can have a clear image of the NVH situation in their HEV project from an early stage, helping guide design decisions and reducing cost and time intensive evaluation loops in late development stages to a minimum.
+By implementing the process and software presented here, OEMs can have a clear image of the NVH situation in their HEV project from an early stage, helping guide design decisions and reducing cost and time intensive evaluation loops in late development stages to a minimum.